5.1 Defining Structure Types: struct

 constructor-id (which defaults to id), a constructor procedure that takes m arguments and returns a new instance of the structure type, where m is the number of fields that do not include an #:auto option.

-id, a transformer binding that encapsulates information about the structure type declaration.
+name-id (which defaults to id), a transformer binding that encapsulates information about the structure type declaration.
 This binding is used to define subtypes, and it also works with the shared and match forms.
-For detailed information about the binding of id, see Structure Type Transformer Binding.
+For detailed information about the binding of name-id, see Structure Type Transformer Binding.

-The constructor-id and id can be the same, in which case id performs both roles.
-In that case, the expansion of id as an expression produces an otherwise inaccessible identifier that is bound to the constructor procedure; the expanded identifier has a 'constructor-for property whose value is an identifier that is free-identifier=? to id as well as a syntax property accessible via syntax-procedure-alias-property with an identifier that is free-identifier=? to id.
+The constructor-id and name-id can be the same, in which case name-id performs both roles.
+In that case, the expansion of name-id as an expression produces an otherwise inaccessible identifier that is bound to the constructor procedure; the expanded identifier has a 'constructor-for property whose value is an identifier that is free-identifier=? to name-id as well as a syntax property accessible via syntax-procedure-alias-property with an identifier that is free-identifier=? to name-id.

 id-field-id, for each field; an accessor procedure that takes an instance of the structure type and extracts the value for the corresponding field.